Image editing alternatives to Photoshop in 2022

 - Cost: Free – full version, no trials or subs

 This is part of the Affinity family of apps by Serif and is a comprehensive and affordable option.
-We’ve used the vector-based app Affinity Designer and have found it to be intuit.
+We’ve used the vector-based app Affinity Designer too and have found it to be intuitive.
+Affinity Publisher handles document layouts.

 - Digital Painting